The Ungrateful Refugee: What Immigrants Never Tell You by Dina Nayeri (Pre-Order)

 Nothing here is flattened; nothing is simplistic.
 Nayeri offers a new understanding of refugee life, confronting dangers from the metaphor of the swarm to the notion of “good” immigrants.
 She calls attention to the harmful way in which Western governments privilege certain dangers over others.
 With surprising and provocative questions, The Ungrateful Refugee recalibrates the conversation around the refugee experience.
 Here are the real human stories of what it is like to be forced to flee your home, and to journey across borders in the hope of starting afresh.

 ABOUT THE AUTHOR

-Dina Nayeri was born in Iran during the revolution and arrived in America when she was ten years old.
-She is the winner of the UNESCO City of Literature Paul Engle Prize and a National Endowment for the Arts literature grant, as well as a finalist for the Rome Prize and a Granta New Voices pick.
-The author of two novels—Refuge and A Teaspoon of Earth and Sea—her work has been translated to fourteen languages and published in The New York Times, The Guardian, The Wall Street Journal, Granta, Best American Short Stories, O. Henry Prize Stories and many other publications.
+DINA NAYERI was born in Iran during the revolution and arrived in America when she was ten years old.
+She is the winner of the UNESCO City of Literature Paul Engle Prize and a National Endowment for the Arts literature grant, as well as a finalist for the Rome Prize and a Granta New Voices Project pick.
+Nayeri is the author of two novels—Refuge and A Teaspoon of Earth and Sea—and her work has been translated into fourteen languages and published in The New York Times, The Guardian, The Wall Street Journal, Granta, The Best American Short Stories, The O. Henry Prize Stories, and many other publications.
 The Ungrateful Refugee is her first book of nonfiction.
-A graduate of Princeton, Harvard, and the Iowa Writers Workshop, she lives in London.
+A graduate of Princeton, Harvard, and the Iowa Writers’ Workshop, she lives in London.